 La La Land (2016)

-This 2003 British Christmas-themed rom-com movie captivated audiences in the mood for love.
+This 2003 British Christmas rom-com movie captivated audiences in the mood for love.
 It centers around nine intertwined love stories that aren’t necessarily traditional.
-Some of our favorites David (Hugh Grant), a hunky newly elected British prime minister who falls for a young junior staffer (Martine McCutcheon) in the pre #metoo era, Sarah (Laura Linney), a graphic designer more devoted to her mentally ill brother than her love life, and Harry (Alan Rickman), the married man who is being tempted by his attractive new secretary.
+Some of our favorite characters: David (Hugh Grant), a hunky newly-elected British prime minister who falls for a young junior staffer (Martine McCutcheon), Sarah (Laura Linney), a graphic designer more devoted to her mentally ill brother than her love life, and Harry (Alan Rickman), the married man who is being tempted by his attractive new secretary.

 Forrest Gump (1994)

-Tom Hanks plays slow-witted and sweet Forrest Gump, whose life is chronicled through several decades and historical moments in this stunning book-turned-movie dramedy, which earned Hanks a Best Actor Oscar and also won several others, including Best Director and Best Picture.
+Tom Hanks plays the slow-witted and sweet Forrest Gump, whose life is chronicled through several decades and historical moments in this stunning book-turned-movie dramedy.
+The classic film earned Hanks a Best Actor Oscar, and also won awards for several others including Best Director and Best Picture.
 “Run Forrest, Run!” became one of the biggest catchphrases of the decade, and the film was so influential on pop culture that decades later, a seafood franchise, Bubba Gump Shrimp Co., inspired by the film is still going strong.
 Did we mention you will laugh and cry, but ultimately be reminded that love endures?

 The Princess Bride (1987)

 Everyone loves a good fairy tale love story, especially when it involves adventure.
 The gorgeous Buttercup (played by a young Robin Wright) is chosen to be the next princess and marry Prince Humperdinck of Florian, but she is hopelessly in love with Westley (Cary Elwes), who seemingly died five years earlier.
 After she is kidnapped, a mysterious masked man appears to save her.
 And guess who it is?